-The University of Rhode Island’s (URI) Metcalf Institute, Michigan State University’s Knight Center for Environmental Journalism, and the URI Science and Story Lab launched the SciComm Identities Project (SCIP) to prepare the next generation of science communicators from diverse ethnic and racial backgrounds.
-The project, supported by a $2.8 million collaborative National Science Foundation grant, will address a significant gap in science communication research and training by centering the motivations, experiences, and priorities of racial and ethnic minority scientists.
+The University of Rhode Island’s (URI) Metcalf Institute, Michigan State University’s Knight Center for Environmental Journalism, and the URI Science and Story Lab launched the SciComm Identities Project (SCIP) to prepare the next generation of science communicators.
+The project, supported by a $2.8 million collaborative National Science Foundation grant, was designed to address a significant gap in science communication research and training by centering the motivations, experiences, and priorities of underrepresented scientists.

-This knowledge is critical for science communication trainers and teachers who might not think about or know how to broach cultural nuances in their workshops or classes respectfully.
-In addition, filling this knowledge gap could inform efforts to attract and retain underrepresented minorities in STEM disciplines, enhance science learning through cultural relevance, and influence public perceptions about science.
+This knowledge is critical for science communication trainers and teachers who might not think about or know how to respectfully broach cultural nuances in their workshops or classes.
+In addition, filling this knowledge gap could inform efforts to attract and retain a more diverse workforce in STEM disciplines, enhance science learning through cultural relevance, and influence public perceptions about science.

 We are using intercultural communication theory to create and test a new approach to science communication training to amplify and support the science communication efforts of pre-tenure faculty who self-identify as racial and ethnic minorities, particularly those who study environmental and energy issues.
 We hope to change the status quo in science communication training through collaborations with national partner organizations like the SciComm Trainers Network to incorporate intercultural and multicultural communication considerations in their curricula and training efforts.

-- 50+ early-career researchers prepared to be effective science communicators
+- prepared 38 early-career researchers to be effective science communicators,

-- New model for academic recognition of science communication
+- tested a peer review model for podcasts and a new model for academic recognition of science communication,

-- Create culturally responsive evaluation methods for science communication training
+- developed and tested culturally responsive evaluation methods for science communication training, and

 Team

-A team of researchers and professionals from Metcalf Institute and the Knight Center with extensive experience in conducting science communication training will lead the project.
-Together, these programs have conducted ~100 communication trainings for scientists and engineers as an outgrowth of their 20+ years’ experience in training journalists to cover environmental science.
+A team of researchers and professionals from the University of Rhode Island, Metcalf Institute, and the Knight Center with extensive experience in conducting science communication training co-led the project.
+Together, these team members have conducted ~100 communication trainings for scientists and engineers as an outgrowth of their 20+ years’ experience in training journalists to cover environmental science.
 Our research and support team is well-positioned to conduct this project and bring much-needed change to the one size fits all model of science communication.
-Currently, 45 percent of contributors to the project team identify as people of color.

 Bruno Takahashi